Optimal recruitment process: from search to hiring

 - Internal referral: 45% of CAC 40 companies report that referral is their primary recruitment channel (PageGroup Barometer 2024)

-- CV databases and ATS (Applicant Tracking System) to capitalize on past applications
+- CV databases and ATS (Applicant Tracking System) to build on past applications

-A high-performance ATS allows you to centralize applications, automatically score them, and reduce administrative processing time by 30 to 50%.
+A high-performing ATS allows you to centralize applications, automatically score them and reduce administrative processing time by 30 to 50%.

 ---